elijahsawyers/elijahsawyers/README.md

 ## Hey folks, I'm Elijah Sawyers!🤙🏼

 What's up?!
-As per the title, my name is Elijah Sawyers, and I'm a Computer Science student most interested in iOS📱 and macOS💻 development.
+As per the title, my name is Elijah Sawyers, and I'm a Computer Science student and (soon-to-be) SWE in the Bay Area!

 ### ❓About me

-- 🍎 **Work:** Some fruit company
 - 🐘 **University:** The University of Alabama (Roll Tide)
 - 📍 **Location:** San Clemente, CA